Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 ### Step 1.
 Finding the git window

-To find the git window click the "tree" icon on the left, you will see all your changes that haven't been committed yet.
+To find the git window click the "tree" icon on the left.
+You will see all your changes that haven't been committed yet.

 ![Git window in Visual Studio code](https://cdn.hashnode.com/res/hashnode/image/upload/v1601806860751/ZPs4ahsfR.png)